"See & Treat" Service

 Our "See & Treat Service" allows you to access specialist plastic surgery services in the most convenient way possible.
-We have developed this service because we recognise that your time is important and that it is not easy to take time off work to have a procedure done.
+We developed this service because we recognise that your time is important and that it is not easy to take time off work to have a procedure done.
+Under our 2020 COVIDsafe plan we have adapted the service so that we still provide you with a no obligation free fee estimate, but we are subsequently providing a consultation via telehealth, then performing your procedure face to face (with our clinical staff wearing both face masks and shields) in our Richmond rooms.
+The steps are detailed in the image below:

 How do I access the "See & Treat" Service?